Other / mixed grade configuration · Fairbanks, AK

 How many students attend Fairbanks B.E.S.T.?

 Fairbanks B.E.S.T. has 784 students enrolled.
-It is a other school in Fairbanks, AK.
+It is a public school in Fairbanks, AK.

 What is the racial and ethnic makeup of Fairbanks B.E.S.T.?